jxz12/EcoBuilder/README.md

-add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations) also make sure undoing and redoing keeps this correct (check adjacency before and after) to test layout, add nodes and links and make sure stress is lower than a certain amount double check the score for certiain combinations too automated random graphs to test for no NaN make sure web_gl is same as not web_gl
+add nodes and links and make sure adjacency is correct (check for nulls and not nulls in nodes and links, and in graveyard) (also check constraint calculations) also make sure undoing and redoing keeps this correct (check adjacency before and after) to test layout, add nodes and links and make sure stress is lower than a certain amount double check the constraints for certain combinations too automated random graphs to test for no NaN make sure web_gl is same as not web_gl (conditional compiles)

 use reflection to smell the smellylisteners check all levels to see if their parent variant is base, and if their flavour texts are not 'TODO'

-check that all UI navigation is disabled

 # Research world
 verify high scores by checking matrices